krfos1/krfos1.github.io/week1.md

 I learned about Ethics in research and how to conduct responsible research as a participant in the Summer AI Research Institute this summer.
-The crash course in machine learning was very informative and although I still have some questions about why we do certain things a certain way from a coding standpoint, I was able to get a good grasp on the theory of what machine learning and its processes are.
-We also learned about
+The crash course in machine learning was very informative and although I still have some questions about why we do certain things a certain way from a coding standpoint, I was still from a theory standpoint able to get a good grasp on the topic such as what machine learning is? what are the processes of maching learning?,what is model optimization?, what is supervised learning and unsupervised learning?
+We also learned about a bit about creating data frames and numpy.
+I learned that Git is an open source distrubutive version control system.
+I learned about what is version control and about merge conflicts.

+In all this week was I had a lot of new information thrown my way and in the beginning I was feeling a bit overwhelmed.
+However, now at the end looking back I was able to retain a lot more than I iniatially though I would.

 [Back](./)